Who wouldn’t want a Toyota RV-2?

-In the early seventies Toyota tried its hand at creating a car that I still dream about.
+In the early seventies, Toyota tried its hand at creating a car that I still dream about.
 One that combines the ease of driving of a station wagon, with some of the convenience of an RV.
-Their first attempt was the RV-1 in 1971, but I think the real magic started in 1972, when they RV-2 wagon concept car was shown at the Tokyo Motor Show and then a few month later in 1973 at the New York International Auto Show.
+Their first attempt was the RV-1 in 1971, but I think the real magic started in 1972 when the RV-2 wagon concept car was shown at the Tokyo Motor Show and then a few months later in 1973 at the New York International Auto Show.

-The RV-2 was larger than the RV-1, but the real magic of this car were its side hinged clam shell doors.
-When they were raised you could stretch a tent between them and two adults could sleep there or on the fold down front seats.
+The RV-2 was larger than the RV-1, but the real magic of this car was its side-hinged clamshell doors.
+When they were raised you could stretch a tent between them and two adults could sleep there or on the fold-down front seats.
 (You can get a good idea of how this would work from the image above.)

 To see more images of the RV-2, check out this video.
 The music is very inappropriate, but you can see a real life RV-2 in its various stages of use.